top of page

 Basic Information

 Within your course guide is an extensive amount of notes with lots of places for you to fill in.
-Most the lecturers simply went through the stuff within your course guide (on the lecture slides) and you filled in the blanks.
+Most of the lecturers simply went through the stuff within your course guide (on the lecture slides) and you filled in the blanks.
+In 2023, the content was organised so that there was one lecture and one tutorial each week, with the rest of the content being available online.
+Instead of teaching all the content in 3 lectures each week, most of the teaching was moved online.

-In this paper, there is a Canvas quiz associated with each lecture (total 31).
-Each quiz opens at the end of your scheduled lecture and is open until the beginning of your next scheduled lecture.
-The term test comprises both multiple choice and short answer questions and only comprises the first half of the semester content, while the final exam tested all of the semesters content.
+In this paper, there is a Canvas quiz associated with each week.
+The term test comprises both multiple choice and short answer questions and only comprises the first half of the semester content, while the final exam tests all of the semesters content.

 Laboratory Component

 These labs required a pre-lab and in-lab assessment.
-You did the pre-lab quiz on Canvas, which contributes 2/15 of your overall lab grade.
-These labs were fun and involved pretty similar things altogether; titration, filtration, vacuum drying etc. They were moderately connected to the course content but one thing about the Chem labs was that they did not give you a definitive mark but rather an approximate mark from 1 to 5.
-They used this to give you a total lab mark at the end.
-It helped to pre-read the lab, practice the calculations you had to do on the BestChoice pre-lab so you could do everything in the lab smoothly.
-Also, it paid off to write as neatly as possible in the lab answer sheets
+These labs were fun and involved pretty similar techniques altogether; titration, filtration, vacuum drying etc. They were moderately connected to the course content but they can be quite stressful and time-pressured.
+It helps to pre-read the lab and practice the calculations you had to do on the BestChoice pre-lab so you could do everything in the lab smoothly.
+Remember to work fast but remain calm.

 Lecture Content